zigzap/zap/README.md

 - **[hello_json](examples/hello_json/hello_json.zig)**: serves you json
   dependent on HTTP path
-- **[endpoint](examples/endpoint/)**: a simple JSON REST API example featuring a `/users` endpoint for PUTting/DELETE-ing/GET-ting/POST-ing and listing users, together with a static HTML and JavaScript frontend to play with.
+- **[endpoint](examples/endpoint/)**: a simple JSON REST API example featuring a `/users` endpoint for performing PUT/DELETE/GET/POST operations and listing users, together with a simple frontend to play with. **It also introduces a `/stop` endpoint** that shuts down Zap, so **memory leak detection** can be performed in main().
 - **[mustache](examples/mustache/mustache.zig)**: a simple example using
   [mustache](https://mustache.github.io/) templating.
 - **[endpoint authentication](examples/endpoint_auth/endpoint_auth.zig)**: a